atomone-hub/genesis/README.md

 users can see all of the related commentary.
 These are not enforced but are incentivized through the portion of block rewards reserved for blockchain explorers and wallets.

+While it may appear that the Decentralists and its integration into AtomOne are unnecessary complexifications not fit for a "minimal hub", it does address the real need for a long term development roadmap for AtomOne to improve our communications amidst irreconciliable differences, the need to give self-aligned groups more voice through self-organization, and the need for a long term vision of a market of competing systems and designs that incorporate a comprehensive range of components from virtual machines, smart contract systems, DAO frameworks, to end-user interfaces; that offer transparent and accountable disbursement of funds and decision making for every organization.
+The tooling we develop under the brand of Decentralists will be made available broadly in all communities and serve to introduce more people to AtomOne and its generations.

 #### Role as $ATOM "Liquid Staking" Provider